tdolby-at-uk-ibm-com/ace-keda-demo/tekton/README.md

 pipeline the creates IntegrationRuntime CRs with custom images; see [os/cp4i/README.md](/tekton/os/cp4i/README.md) for more details.

-Many of the artifacts in this repo (such as ace-pipeline-run.yaml) will need to be customized depending on the exact cluster layout.
-The defaults are set up for Minikube running with Docker on Ubuntu, and may need to be modified depending on network addresses, etc. The most-commonly-modified files have options in the comments, with [ace-pipeline-run.yaml](ace-pipeline-run.yaml) being one example:
+Many of the artifacts in this repo (such as ace-keda-demo-pipeline-run.yaml) will need to be customized depending on the exact cluster layout.
+The defaults are set up for Minikube running with Docker on Ubuntu, and may need to be modified depending on network addresses, etc. The most-commonly-modified files have options in the comments, with [ace-keda-demo-pipeline-run.yaml](ace-keda-demo-pipeline-run.yaml) being one example:
 ```
     - name: buildImage
-      # Requires an IBM Entitlement Key
-      #value: "cp.icr.io/cp/appc/ace:12.0.11.0-r1"
       # ace-minimal can be built from the ACE package without needing a key
+      # OpenShift - note that ace-keda should match the pipeline namespace
+      value: "image-registry.openshift-image-registry.svc.cluster.local:5000/ace-keda/ace-minimal:13.0.1.0-alpine-mqclient"
+      #value: "quay.io/trevor_dolby/ace-minimal:13.0.1.0-alpine-mqclient"
+      # Minikube
-      #value: "image-registry.openshift-image-registry.svc.cluster.local:5000/default/ace-minimal:13.0.1.0-alpine-mqclient"
+      #value: "192.168.49.2:5000/default/ace-minimal:13.0.1.0-alpine-mqclient"
 ```

  The Tekton pipeline relies on docker credentials being provided for Kaniko to use when pushing the built image, and these credentials must be associated with the service account for the pipeline.